hortonworks-spark/spark-atlas-connector/README.md

 Given the approach is insecure regardless of security mode of cluster, we strongly encourage you to pass `--interactive-auth` as parameter, which asks you to input username and password of Atlas interactively.

-After running above command, you can set `atlas.client.checkModelInStart=false` in `atlas-application.properties` to skip checking and creating models in Spark Atlas Connector's startup.
+If you would like to let SAC handles it instead, you can set you can set `atlas.client.checkModelInStart=true` in `atlas-application.properties` to let SAC check and create models in Spark Atlas Connector's each startup.
+Please note that it leverages REST API even you configure `atlas.client.type=kafka`, and it would require additional configuration for authentication. (`atlas.client.username` and `atlas.client.password`)

+In the meanwhile, we're also working on migrating models into Apache Atlas: once it's done, we no longer require this step and leverage the models Atlas registers for the startup.

 To Use it in Secure Environment
 ===